departmentfortransport/street-manager-docs/docs/_articles/business-rules-–-version-1-34.md

 | ------------------------- | -------------------------------------------------------- |
 | 3.4.10.1.
 PAA statuses    | Preventing PAAs from being set to "In Progress" or "Closed"
 | 14.
 Section 81 (S81)      | Linking and re-assigning Section 81s
 | 18.
-Sample Inspections    | Added new sub-section: 18.5 Updating inspection targets
+Sample Inspections    | Added new sub-section: 18.5 Updating sample inspection targets
 | 19.
 Performance Reporting | Added new section

 <!-- ==================================================== -->